 |1 September to 31 October||3 months from date of notice||2 months from date of notice||31 January|

 |After 31 October||3 months from date of notice||2 months from date of notice||3 months from date of notice|

 There are penalties for missing the deadlines for filing tax returns.

-An important point to note for those in business is that at the moment HMRC still do not provide an online partnership return.
-Therefore if you cannot file the partnership return by other means (e.g. via a tax adviser or using 3rd party software) you must file a paper version of the return by the relevant due date to avoid late filing penalties.
+An important point to note for those in business is that HMRC still do not provide an online partnership return.
+Therefore, if you cannot file the partnership return by other means (such as via a tax adviser or using 3rd party software) you must file a paper version of the return by the relevant due date to avoid late filing penalties.